-The delayed entry will allow you to enter or exit your vehicle with the lights staying on for about 20 seconds after the door is closed or ignition is cycled.
+The delayed entry feature will allow you to enter or exit your vehicle with the lights staying on for about 20 seconds, after the door is closed or ignition is cycled.

-Rotate the switch knob clockwise to the parking lamp symbol to turn on:
+Turn the knob clockwise to the parking lamp symbol to turn on:

 - Parking Lamps

 - Sidemarker Lamps

 - Taillamps

 - License Plate Lamps

 - Instrument Panel Lights

 - Ashtray Lamp

-- Glove Box Lamp

-Rotate the switch knob clockwise again to the master lighting symbol to turn on all the lamps listed above as well as the headlamps.
+Turn the knob clockwise again to the master lighting symbol to turn on all the lamps listed above as well as the headlamps.

-Rotate the switch counterclockwise to OFF to turn off your lamps and lights.
+Turn the knob counterclockwise to OFF to turn off your lamps and lights.